Brooke Aspin: International career

-Aspin has captained the under-17s and under-19s, and currently represents the under-23s.
-Her international career ambitions include captaining the senior team to win a World Cup final.

-In November 2021, Aspin was first named as part of England's development youth team.
+In November 2021, Aspin was named as part of England's Development Phase squad.

-In March 2022, she was named as part of the under-17 squad for 2022 U -17 Championship qualification, where she captained the team against France and Poland, followed by scoring her first youth international goal in an 8–0 victory against Croatia as a substitute.
+In March 2022, she was named as part of England's squad for the 2022 under-17 Euro qualification, where she captained the team against France and Poland,.
+She scored her first youth international goal in an 8–0 victory against Croatia.

 In September 2023, Aspin was included in the under-19 squad, playing against Denmark in a 3–3 victory, and captaining the team against Germany to a 3–3 draw.
 On 22 November 2023, she was named as part of the under-23 squad for matches against France and Spain, although remained at Bristol City awaiting injury assessment.

-On 24 October 2024, Aspin made her debut for the under-23s against Netherlands.
-In her second march for the under-23s against Norway on 28 November, she suffered an ACL injury within 20 minutes of the goalless draw.
+On 24 October 2024, Aspin made her debut for the under-23s against the Netherlands.
+In her second march for the under-23s against Norway on 28 November, she suffered an ACL injury.

+Personal life

+Aspin was raised around football, with her father, uncle and grandfather all having played for local team Wellington AFC.
+Her great-grandfather was chairman of the club.

+In August 2022, Aspin contracted sepsis following a bone infection.
+She spent 22 days in hospital and underwent surgery on her groin.

+Aspin's uncle has Down syndrome; she has expressed wanting to coach people with Down syndrome following her football career.